juliangrtz/whoslila-german-localization/README.md

 ## Installation

 Copy the modded `sharedassets0.assets` file and the original `sharedassets0.assets.bak` file into the game's `WhosLila_Data` directory.
+If you want to localize the DAEMON's text too then do the same but for `DAEMON\sharedassets0.assets`.
 The `WhosLila_Data` directory can be found by right-clicking the game in Steam and then selecting Manage > Browse local files.

 ## To do